Woutuuur/google-takeout-date-fix/README.md

 Note: this script only searches one directory level deep.
 If your export (somehow) has multiple levels of directories, this script won't account for those.

 Note 2: Google Photo's Takeout has some weird edge cases due to file name length limits.
-The script exits when it encounters a `.json` file it cannot find a image or video file for.
+The script exits when it encounters a json file it cannot find a image or video file for.
 Update the file names of these edge cases manually.